ninabarzh/broomstick/content/posts/zero-sum-game.md

 ### Refuse the premise

 The first step is recognising the game for what it is.
 A zero-sum setup insists that your gain must be someone else's loss.
 The trick is to step outside that framing.
-This is not wishful thinking—it is strategic deviance.
+This is not wishful thinking, it is strategic deviance.
 Cooperatives, commons-based economies, and mutual aid networks work precisely because they do not play the scarcity script.

 No one wins when everyone hoards.
 Unless, of course, your victory condition is everyone else’s ruin.
 But most of